HDMA-SDSU/GEM/README.md

 python gem.py --in test.csv --out test-out.csv
 ~~~~

+The only column that GEM requires for an inpute file is a location name column.
 By default, GEM will assume the location column is called "location," but it's possible to specify a different location column by using the "--location" flag:

 ~~~~
 python gem.py --in example.csv --out example-out.csv --location "loc"